Iterative Averaging in the Quest for Best Test Error: Introduction

-\textit{Adaptive gradient optimisers}, which invoke a per-parameter learning rate based on the history of gradients, are considered more robust to the choice of initial learning rate and scheduling, offering a potential solution to the problem.
-Popular adaptive gradient optimisers for deep learning include Adam \cite{kingma2014adam}, AdaDelta \cite{zeiler2012adadelta} and RMSprop \cite{tieleman2012lecture}.
-Ignoring momentum and explicit regularisation, the $k$-th iteration of a general adaptive optimiser is given by:
+where $\alpha_{k}$ denotes the learning rate at iteration $k$.
+Whilst careful monitoring of the validation metrics, along with weight decay \citep{krogh1992simple}, layer-wise normalisation \citep{ioffe2015batch} and data-augmentation \citep{shorten2019survey,zhang2017mixup} help protect against over-fitting to the training data, the initial value of $\alpha_k$ and its schedule throughout training has a large impact on generalisation \citep{jastrzkebski2017three,li2019towards}, making it a key hyperparameter to set correctly.
+Theoretical results for optimal asymptotic training set convergence prescribe a learning rate proportional to the inverse square root of the number of iterations \citep{nesterov2013introductory} or a decay at this rate \citep{duchi2018introductory}.
+However, such schedules often result in poor test set performance for DNNs.
+Curiously, \citet{merity2017regularizing} and \citet{izmailov2018averaging} demonstrate that combining \emph{tail iterate averaging} (i.e. taking an average of the last iterates in training) with large learning rate SGD increases DNN generalisation at the expense of training accuracy.
+However, quite why and how this works is still something of a mystery, limiting its widespread adoption.

-where the preconditioning matrix $\mB$ typically approximates the curvature information whose exact computation is extremely expensive when the number of model parameters, $P$, is large.
-For example, Adam uses the moving average second moment of the per-parameter gradient \cite{kingma2014adam}.
-This is motivated by minimising the cumulative regret bound \cite{duchi2011adaptive}, implying fast convergence.
-An effective preconditioning matrix reduces the problem of pathological curvature~\cite{martens2010deep}, where certain directions in the loss landscape incur a large change in loss (resulting in divergence), requiring an extremely small learning rate, resulting in slow convergence.
+One proposal in the literature to limit sensitivity to the learning rate and its schedule has been the development of \textit{adaptive gradient optimisers}, which invoke a per-parameter learning rate based on the history of gradients.
+Popular examples include Adam \citep{kingma2014adam}, AdaDelta \citep{zeiler2012adadelta} and RMSprop \citep{tieleman2012lecture}.
+Ignoring momentum and explicit regularisation, the $k^{\mathrm{th}}$ iteration of a general adaptive optimiser is given by:

-However, the generalisation of solutions found using adaptive methods, as measured in terms of test and validation error, significantly underperform SGD \cite{wilson2017marginal}.
-Due to this, state-of-the-art models, especially for image classification datasets such as CIFAR \cite{yun2019cutmix} and ImageNet \cite{xie2019selftraining,cubuk2019randaugment} are still trained using Stochastic Gradient Descent (SGD) with momentum \cite{nesterov2013introductory}.
-Our work seeks to address this disparity---indeed, we show that \emph{by combining adaptive methods with decoupled weight decay and iterate averaging, generalisation performance can greatly exceed SGD schedules on image classification tasks.}
+where the preconditioning matrix $\mB$ typically approximates curvature information.
+Crucially, however, the generalisation of solutions found using adaptive methods, as measured in terms of test and validation error, significantly underperforms SGD \citep{wilson2017marginal}.
+Due to this, state-of-the-art convolutional neural networks, especially for image classification datasets such as CIFAR \citep{yun2019cutmix} and ImageNet \citep{xie2019selftraining,cubuk2019randaugment} are still trained using SGD with momentum \citep{nesterov2013introductory}.
+Furthermore, despite Iterate Averaging (IA) being mentioned as a potential amendment in the original Adam paper \citep{kingma2014adam} and being required in the convergence proof \citep{reddi2019convergence}, it is not \latestEdits{widely} used for computer vision or other complex problems.